Ocala Slip and Fall Accident Lawyer

 How Long Do I Have to File a Slip and Fall Accident Lawsuit?

-In Florida, you have four years to file a personal injury lawsuit.
-The timeline is cut down to two years if the fall was fatal.
-If you fell on government property, you only have six months to provide notice of your intent to sue a government agency.
+In Florida, the statute of limitations was recently changed for most personal injury cases.
+The timeline is four years if the accident happened on or before 3/23/2023, and it is two years otherwise.
+There are exceptions in some cases as well.
+If you fell on government property, for instance, you only have six months to provide notice of your intent to sue a government agency.

 Can I Lose My Right to Damages if I Was Clumsy?

-The comparative fault rule in Florida simply means your compensation award can be reduced to account for your share of the blame.
+The modified comparative fault rule in Florida simply means your compensation award can be reduced to account for your share of the blame.
+However, you cannot recover any damages if you were 51% or more responsible for your accident.

 Understanding Your Right to Fair Compensation After a Slip and Fall Accident